How to automate your tests

 Drags an object to a specified position

-Drags an object (provided in the Object field) and drops it to either another object or an offset.
+Drags an object (provided in the From location field) and drops it to either another object or an offset (provided in the To location field).

 Configuration